JunTakemura/Payloads_For_Penguins/bscp_methodology_free.md

 # Methodology for BSCP Web App Pentesting Without Pro
 For those who can't afford burp pro or cheapskates thogh you can't take an actual exam without pro.
 Note that this NOT a general pentesting methodology.
-For example in this workflow SQLi only appears in the stage 2 `get admin` but in reality it of course can be used for getting a normal user account.
+For example in this workflow SQLi only appears in the stage 2 `get admin` but in a real environment it can be used for getting a normal user account.

 ---